Author John Grisham apologizes for child porn comments

-LONDON/LOS ANGELES (Reuters) - Best-selling U.S. author John Grisham apologized on Thursday for comments he made to a British newspaper that not all men who look at child pornography should be sent to prison and that sentences for such crimes were too harsh.
+LONDON/LOS ANGELES, Oct 16 (Reuters) - Best-selling U.S. author John Grisham apologized on Thursday for comments he made to a British newspaper that not all men who look at child pornography should be sent to prison and that sentences for such crimes were too harsh.

 Grisham, who is about to publish his new legal thriller, made the comments to the Daily Telegraph in the context of a wide-ranging attack on the U.S. judicial system and its high prison rates.